It’s easy to turn off the Gutenberg text editor. See my top 4 ways to do it, depending on your needs.

 Screenshots are below to show you the main change the Classic Editor plugin makes by comparing it to the way settings work in WordPress 4.9 now.
 (You’ll find these under Writing > Settings.)

-Here is what the standard WP 4.9 Writing Settings are.
+The standard WP 4.9 Writing Settings w/0 Classic Editor.

 As you can see, the Formatting option has been removed and a new set of radio buttons has been added.

-The first choice is to Replace the Block editor with the Classic editor.
+The first choice is to Replace the Block editor with the Classic editor, or Default Editor to use.

 The second choice is to have have the Block editor on by default.
 This way you can make new posts in the Gutenberg editor.
 But, you have a link to turn on the Classic editor on a per post/page basis.